 The Power of Technology

-Don’t underestimate the power of technology to make your life easier when creating fun activities for your middle school classroom.
-Tools like Kahoot!, Quizlet, and Blooket allow you to create fun, interactive activities in minutes.
-I use them all the time for quick review sessions, and my students love them because they get to compete while reinforcing the material.
+Don’t underestimate the power of technology to make your life easier when creating engaging activities for middle schoolers.
+Tools like Kahoot!, Quizlet, and Blooket allow you to create fun, interactive classroom ideas in minutes.
+I use them all the time for quick activities and review sessions, and my students love them because they get to compete while reinforcing the material.
 Plus, they give you instant feedback on how well students are grasping the content.

 Make Activities Collaborative